-We seek to improve supply chains and freight transportation all while advancing safety and reducing emissions, vehicle miles traveled, fuel consumption, and congestion.
-The Coalition is here to share the story of shippers across the country and propose solutions that increase fluidity in the supply chain.
+We seek to improve supply chains and freight transportation - all while advancing safety and reducing emissions, vehicle miles traveled, fuel consumption, and congestion.
+The Shippers Coalition is here to share the story of shippers across the country and propose solutions that increase fluidity in the supply chain.

 On reducing carbon footprints, the US Department of Transportation’s 2015 technical study work found that the 6-axle truck at up to 91,000-pounds would reduce fuel consumption, CO2, NOX, and congestion costs.